dannywuwu/notes/graphs.md

 - For weighted graphs, `mat[i][j] = weight`
 - O(n^2) space, O(1) time to find if an edge exists between 2 vertices

+> How many vertices are adjacent to some vertex V?

 ## Adjacency List

 - An array of lists